PriyanSappal/tech264-terraform/README.md

      }
      ```

-3. **Use IAM Roles**: For EC2 instances, assign IAM roles with the necessary permissions.
+3. **Use IAM Roles** if you are using a cloud resource: For EC2 instances, assign IAM roles with the necessary permissions.
 Terraform will automatically detect and use the role without the need for explicit credentials.

 ### How AWS Credentials Should **Never** Be Passed to Terraform:
 - **Do not hard-code credentials** directly in the Terraform files (`.tf` files).
 This can lead to accidental exposure in version control systems like GitHub.